iamfaizaljafer/GitTutorial/Introduction to Git and GitHub.md

 You must configure your username and email ID for git to understand who is making the commits.
 This needs to be done only once in your system.

-- git config --global user.name "themohamedfaizal"
+- git config --global user.name "iamfaizaljafer"
-- git config --global user.email "themohamedfaizal@gmail.com"
+- git config --global user.email "iamfaizaljafer@gmail.com"

 ## Git Stages: